GLOBAL MARKETS-European stocks hit one-month highs on news of U.S.-China trade talks

 By Tom Arnold

-LONDON, Sept 5 (Reuters) - European shares rose to fresh one-month highs and safe-haven assets such as gold and the yen fell after news of U.S.-China talks set for early October raised hopes of a de-escalation in their trade war before it further damages the world economy.
+LONDON, Sept 5 (Reuters) - European shares rose to fresh one-month highs and safe-haven assets like gold and the yen fell on Thursday after U.S.-China talks were flagged for October, raising hopes their trade war will de-escalate before it further damages the world economy.

-The pan-European STOXX 600 index rose 0.63% to touch its highest level since Aug.
-1. France’s CAC 40 index jumped 0.79% to hit a more than one-month high, outperforming major European bourses, aided by a 8% rise in shares of engine maker Safran after the company upped its full-year profit forecasts.
+The pan-European STOXX 600 index was up 0.6% in late morning trading in Europe, a touch lower from earlier levels marking its highest level since Aug.
+1. France’s CAC 40 index jumped 0.9% to hit a more than one-month high, outperforming major European bourses, aided by a 6.3% rise in shares of engine maker Safran after the company upped its full-year profit forecasts.

 The Chinese yuan jumped versus the dollar in offshore trade, while safe-haven assets such as gold, the Swiss franc, and the yen fell.

-Both sides agreed to take actual actions to create favourable conditions, the ministry added, without giving more details.
+Both sides agreed to take action to create favourable conditions, the ministry added, without giving more details.

 “The general market tone is driven by the announcement of the meeting of high-ranking officials between China and the U.S,” said Francois Savary, chief investment officer at Swiss wealth manager Prime Partners.